FURRIES Act: Bill

-The bill excludes school sports mascots, characters in plays, and designated dress up days including Halloween.
+The bill excluded school sports mascots, characters in plays, and designated dress up days including Halloween.

 Texas Governor Greg Abbott stated in a news interview, "Kids go to school dressed up as cats with litter boxes in their classrooms" and shared a conspiracy theory that kids were getting surgery to have non-human features, though this was proven to be a myth.
 These conspiracies were supported by Baptist ministers in Austin in order to gain support for the bill and to push for education savings accounts or school vouchers, which would give families taxpayer funds to go toward private-school tuition.

 The bill was sponsored by State Representative Stan Gerdes, who stated on Twitter, "No distractions.
 No theatrics.
 Just education.
 While school mascots, theater performances, and dress-up days remain part of school spirit, this bill ensures that students and teachers can focus on academics – not on bizarre and unhealthy disruptions.
 Texas schools are for educating kids, not indulging in radical trends."
-Gerdes claims he wrote the bill in response to an incident at Smithville Independent School District, though there is no record of any incident and Gerdes did not provide further details.
-He has stated his dislike of the furry fandom, calling it "unhealthy roleplaying" and "radical."
+Gerdes claimed he wrote the bill in response to an incident at Smithville Independent School District, though there is no record of any incident and Gerdes did not provide further details.
+He has stated his dislike of the furry fandom, calling it "unhealthy roleplaying" and "radical".

 Criticism

-Educators in Texas have criticised the bill and its supporters, claiming that it is based on a right-wing hoax claiming students were using litter boxes to relieve themselves.
-Others have criticised the bill as being a proxy attack against members of the LGBTQ community, particularly bathroom access for transgender people, as a significant portion of the furry community identify as LGBTQ.
+Educators in Texas have criticized the bill and its supporters, claiming that it is based on a right-wing hoax claiming students were using litter boxes to relieve themselves.
+Others have criticized the bill as being a proxy attack against members of the LGBTQ community, particularly bathroom access for transgender people, as a significant portion of the furry community identify as LGBTQ.

-School clubs for table top and live action role-playing have raised concerns that the bill may force them to cease activities and effectively ban Dungeons & Dragons in Texas schools, potentially violating student First Amendment rights established by the Supreme Court ruling in Tinker v.
+School clubs for table top and live action role-playing raised concerns that the bill may have forced them to cease activities and effectively ban Dungeons & Dragons in Texas schools, potentially violating student First Amendment rights established by the Supreme Court ruling in Tinker v.
 Des Moines.